Krishnakrish05/application/README.md

 # application

-Program to get an application (name , age , gender, salary, state, city)
+Problem Statement:Program to get an application (name , age , gender, salary, state, city)

+Solution
+-> Give a try block
 -> Get a input name,age,gender,salary,state,city
--> check the condition for each inputs
+-> check the condition for each inputs,if condition fails raise an exception -> display the inputs
--> display the inputs
+-> except block display the error message